ckamps/2232-defiance/content/01-overview/index.md

 ## Highlights

-The 5.25-acre property is located in the southwestern portion of St Charles County in an area zoned as an [agricultural district](https://ecode360.com/27756246).
+The 5.25-acre property is located in the southwestern portion of St Charles County in an area zoned as an {{< link ag-district >}}agricultural district{{</link >}} .
 All new residential development in this district is required to have home sites with at least 5 acres.

 Custom built in 2006 with a classic craftsman style exterior and eight gables, the home has been kept up-to-date with the latest technology.
 For example, gigabit fiber internet service was installed in 2022 along with new WiFi access points throughout the home, garage, and outdoor spaces.
 High-speed internet coupled with a dedicated home office space with a view and easy access to outdoor areas for breaks, makes the home ideal for remote working.